cobwebos/docs/articles/azure-cache-for-redis/cache-java-get-started.md

         String cacheHostname = System.getenv("REDISCACHEHOSTNAME");
         String cachekey = System.getenv("REDISCACHEKEY");

-        // Connect to the Azure Cache for Redis over the SSL port using the key.
+        // Connect to the Azure Cache for Redis over the TLS/SSL port using the key.
         JedisShardInfo shardInfo = new JedisShardInfo(cacheHostname, 6380, useSsl);
         shardInfo.setPassword(cachekey); /* Use your access key. */
         Jedis jedis = new Jedis(shardInfo);